Confession of Judgment in a Personal Guaranty: Why Borrowers Should Treat It as a Red Flag

 Why it matters

 Ordinary litigation gives a defendant notice, time to respond, and a chance to raise defenses before judgment.
-A confession-of-judgment structure can change that sequence in states where it is valid and procedurally available.
+A confession-of-judgment structure can change that sequence in states where it is valid and procedurally available: instead of filing a lawsuit and serving you, the creditor files the affidavit or warrant of attorney you already signed and asks for judgment to be entered.

 That can matter because a judgment may lead to: